IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 * Computation of reference window at the sender: This gives an upper limit to the number of bytes in flight.

-* Calculation of send window at the sender: RTP packets are transmitted if allowed by the relation between the number of bytes in flight and the reference window.
+* Calculation of send window at the sender: Data units are transmitted if allowed by the relation between the number of bytes in flight and the reference window.
 This is controlled by the send window.

-SCReAMv2 is a window-based and byte-oriented congestion control protocol, where the number of bytes transmitted is inferred from the size of the transmitted RTP packets.
-Thus, a list of transmitted RTP packets and their respective transmission times (wall-clock time) MUST be kept for further calculation.
+SCReAMv2 is a window-based and byte-oriented congestion control protocol, where the number of bytes transmitted is inferred from the size of the transmitted data units.
+Thus, a list of transmitted data units and their respective transmission times (wall-clock time) MUST be kept for further calculation.

-The number of bytes in flight (bytes_in_flight) is computed as the sum of the sizes of the RTP packets ranging from the RTP packet most recently transmitted, down to but not including the acknowledged packet with the highest sequence number.
+The number of bytes in flight (bytes_in_flight) is computed as the sum of the sizes of the data units ranging from the data unit most recently transmitted, down to but not including the acknowledged data unit with the highest sequence number.
 This can be translated to the difference between the highest transmitted byte sequence number and the highest acknowledged byte sequence number.
 As an
-example: If an RTP packet with sequence number SN is transmitted and the last acknowledgement indicates SN-5 as the highest received sequence number, then bytes_in_flight is computed as the sum of the size of RTP packets with sequence number SN-4, SN-3, SN-2, SN-1, and SN.
-It does not matter if, for instance, the packet with sequence number SN-3 was lost -- the size of RTP packet with sequence number SN-3 will still be considered in the computation of bytes_in_flight.
+example: If a data unit with sequence number SN is transmitted and the last acknowledgement indicates SN-5 as the highest received sequence number, then bytes_in_flight is computed as the sum of the size of data units with sequence number SN-4, SN-3, SN-2, SN-1, and SN.
+It does not matter if, for instance, the data unit with sequence number SN-3 was lost -- the size of data unit with sequence number SN-3 will still be considered in the computation of bytes_in_flight.